Gain advantage with human disease modeling

 - Streamlined isogenic cell line generation

 Advance discovery through iPSC-based disease models

 Neurodegenerative disease: neurodegenerative diseases represent a group of neurological disorders that destroy neurons in the brain.
 Parkinson’s disease (PD) is the second most common neurodegenerative disease, a progressive disorder that affects 1% of people over age 60 and more than five million people worldwide.
-Learn how our Cell Model Services team modeled Parkinson’s disease using induced pluripotent stem cells
+See the steps our scientists took to model Parkinson’s disease (PD) using human iPSCs

 On this page:

 Pluripotent stem cells (PSCs) show promise in many research areas, especially in disease modeling.
 By reprogramming donated somatic cells exhibiting disease morphology, a potentially unlimited source of induced pluripotent stem cells (iPSCs) offers the ability to expand, differentiate, and study affected human cells without another animal model.
 Physiologically relevant cellular models can accelerate the discovery of disease mechanisms.
 Genome editing in induced pluripotent stem cells (iPSCs) has been demonstrated to be highly effective for generating disease models for both monogenic and complex genetic disorders.
 Using iPSCs to model disease allows researchers to examine how specific types of cells are affected by a disease.

 Isogenic disease models that compare healthy donor cells to patient donor cells can introduce high patient-to-patient variability and confound experimental results.
 Advancements in genome editing technologies such and CRISPR /Cas9 and TALEN systems now enable construction of human isogenic controls with less variability to help mitigate these problems.
 The ability to engineer cells creates obvious advantages by eliminating genetic variability that occurs from patient to patient, providing more consistent phenotypes with every trial.